mirko-pagliai/me-tools/README.md

 This combines and compresses `first.css` and `second.css` and creates `result.min.css` as result.

+Remember, if you use the configuration file, you must not specify the file extension.

 ## Libraries and script
 MeTools uses different libraries or scripts: